 - Rehabilitations of existing landscape with a total landscape area greater than 2,500 square feet

 Some landscapes, such as arboretums and registered historical sites, are exempt from WELO.
 Check the ordinance for details.

 WELO sets minimum water efficiency requirements for landscapes.
-To go above and beyond the state ordinance, make your landscape a Bay-Friendly Rated Landscape.
+To go above and beyond the state ordinance, make your landscape a ReScape Rated Landscape.

-The ordinance is enforced by cities, counties, and in some areas, water agencies.
+Landscape Professionals: The Water Efficient Landscape Ordinance is enforced by cities, counties, and in some areas, water agencies.
 Before starting your project, check with the local reviewing agency for requirements and submittals specific to your region, which may be different than what's provided in StopWaste's WELO Tool Kit.